hasura/graphql-engine/docs/graphql/manual/guides/integrations/auth-guardian-jwt.rst

 You're all done!
 Now whenever a user hits your Hasura API they'll always have a default role of ``user``, and:

-- Their Hasura user-id will match their (permanent) GitHub user id if they're logged into GitHub
+- Their Hasura user-id will match their (permanent) GitHub user id if they're logged into GitHub.
 - They'll be allowed to use the ``admin`` permissions if they're a member of your GitHub organization
 - They'll have a session variable of ``x-hasura-is-our-biggest-fan: true`` if they've starred ``hasura/graphql-engine`` on GitHub.